 Keep an eye out for updates and use it if you haven’t had any luck on the other apps listed here.

-You can use ThredUp to sell clothing for women and children online.
+You can use ThredUp to sell clothing for women and children online, it has some of the best app store optimization.
 It actually requires you to gather your items and send them to the retailer, who will then decide what they keep and sell, and what will go to charity (or you can have items shipped back to you for a charge).

 Complaints on this app include only being offered a very small amount for like-new quality clothing.
 You may want to choose one of the other apps listed on this page before resorting to ThredUp, especially if you’re selling name-brand clothing.